lyager/easee_price/README.md

     docker run -e EASEE_USERNAME -e EASEE_PASSWORD -e EASEE_SITE_ID lyager/easee_price:lates

+## TODO

+- [ ] The VAT posting to Easee is off/misunderstood
+- [ ] Figure out how to read charges based on subscription

 ## Research section (mixed content and notes)

 Nice [overview](https://www.ewii.dk/privat/el/nettariffer/) of what is what, when it comes to taxes and charges.
 As said: `transport is what is called "tarrif"`.